-The Teaching in Action (TIA) teacher training program trains teachers annually in active teaching methods, improving the educational and professional futures of thousands of Tanzanian students.
+The Teaching in Action (TIA) teacher training program trains teachers in active teaching methods, improving the educational and professional futures of thousands of Tanzanian students.

-TIA aims to improve the educational outcome for the thousands of Tanzanian students who fail their national examinations by conducting an annual workshop for secondary school teachers in which they concretely learn how to utilize more student-centered, active teaching methods that engage students' critical thinking abilities.
+TIA aims to improve the educational outcome for the thousands of Tanzanian students who fail their national examinations by conducting workshops for secondary school teachers in which they concretely learn how to utilize more student-centered, active teaching methods that engage students' critical thinking abilities.
 With greater capacity to think analytically, students are better prepared to pass their national examinations, compete in a scarce job market, and become self-sufficient.

 This project has provided additional documentation in a PDF file (projdoc.pdf).